java script refresh

 I have attached all of the patches necessary to make this work to the ticket

-#4 Updated by prmarino1-gmail-com - about 13 years ago
+#4 Updated by prmarino1-gmail-com - almost 14 years ago

 one more thing that should be changed latter but isn't urgent.
 I used window.status to display the count down until the next update unfortunitly Firefox has this disabled by default in its java script preferences.
 Its an easy setting to change in the advance options for java script but it is inconvenient for Firefox users, and probably at some time latter time this should be moved into the page rather than the status bar in the browser.
 As far as I know Firefox and Opera are the only browsers that have an issue with this Konqueror,IE,and links had no problem with it in my tests.